olesar/framebank/README.md

 RELEASE NOTES: The annotation in the SemClass column has not been checked properly in v.1.0 and may contain mistakes.

 ===
-1.2. framebank_dict_cx.txt -- a dictionary of constructions: conscruction properties
-===
-Header = {ConstrIndex,Constr,ConstrName,ConstrPattern,Example,Features}
-ConstrIndex: construction ID
-Constr: construction label (verb frameNo.patternNo)
-ConstrName: a short typical example
-ConstrPattern: morphosyntactic pattern (valency pattern, idiom elements pattern)
-Example: one or more examples illustrating the use
-Features: aspectual etc. features

-===
-2.1. framebank_dict_ex_items.txt -- annotated samples: core frame elements annotation
+2.1. framebank_anno_ex_items.txt -- annotated samples: core frame elements annotation
 ===
 Header = {KeyLexemes,ConstrIndex,Place,PhraseGen,WordDep,Form,Role,Rank,Sem,Rea,ExIndex,ItemExIndex}